Rajkjain03/VidyaVichar-Classroom-Q-A-sticky-board/README.md

 ## Authentication and Roles

-    Fixed Roles: We assumed users are strictly either a 'teacher' or a 'student'.
+- Fixed Roles: We assumed users are strictly either a 'teacher' or a 'student'.
 This role is assigned at registration and does not change.
 There are no other roles, like administrators or teaching assistants.

 ## Classroom and Question Management

-    Join Code is Sufficient: We assumed that a unique, 6-character, randomly generated code is a secure and sufficient method for students to join a class.
+- Join Code is Sufficient: We assumed that a unique, 6-character, randomly generated code is a secure and sufficient method for students to join a class.
 There is no system for email invitations or manual enrollment by the teacher.

-    No Deletion of Core Data: The application does not include functionality to delete a user account or an entire classroom.
+- No Deletion of Core Data: The application does not include functionality to delete a user account or an entire classroom.
 The only deletion feature is the "Clear All Questions" function for teachers.

+- Non-deletable Classes: Once a class is created, it cannot be deleted.
+This was assumed because:
+- Students may still have doubts after the session ends and should be able to post questions later.
+- Teachers or teaching assistants may revisit past classes to review questions and prepare clarifications or study resources.

-    Open Enrollment: Any student with a valid join code can join the corresponding class.
+- Open Enrollment: Any student with a valid join code can join the corresponding class.
 There is no approval system.

+- Student Identification: Every question posted by a student includes their name.
+The purpose of this design choice is simply to keep the class environment professional and focused, but not to point at individual students.

 ## Technical and UI Scope

-    Local Development: We assumed the entire project is being developed and run in a local environment (localhost) and did not account for production deployment complexities like environment variable management for a live server or database.
+- Local Development: We assumed the entire project is being developed and run in a local environment (localhost) and did not account for production deployment complexities like environment variable management for a live server or database.

-    Simple Data Types: The system is designed to handle text-based questions only.
+- Simple Data Types: The system is designed to handle text-based questions only.
 There is no functionality for file uploads, images, or rich text formatting.

 ## Contributors